aalferea91/Airlines-Data-Model/README.md

 RESOLUTION

-Find the ETL processes in the following notebook:
+Find the ETL processes in the following notebook: Data_load.ipynb